 - Potassium and the Diet; is a quick facts sheet outlining what you need and how activity can other conditions affect this number.
-A good example is how 1-2 hours of exercise makes you lose about a banana’s worth of potassium.5
+A good example is how 1-2 hours of exercise makes you lose about a banana’s worth of potassium.
+Another exceedingly important point is that there is no tolerable upper oral intake limit on potassium in healthy individuals.5

 - Canadian Dietary Intake Data for Adults from Ten Provinces, 1990-1997 ; is a dataset showing that Canadians are generally low in potassium consumption and high in sodium consumption.6

 - Potassium; is the USDA dietary reference intake for potassium.
-This goes into quite a bit of detail as to what is needed each day and why.7
+This goes into quite a bit of detail as to what is needed each day and why.
+Highlights include that 4.7 grams of potassium reduces salt-sensitive hypertension (high blood pressure), higher potassium intake and lower sodium intake lowers blood pressure, stroke risk, increases bone density, and decreases kidney stone formation.7

 - Potassium Intake of the U.S. Population; is a convenient publication by the USDA that outlines what was found in the comprehensive NHANES study on potassium intake.
-This robust document shows how men and women chronically under-consume potassium through life.8
+This robust document shows how men and women chronically under-consume potassium through life, with men consuming ~3172 mg per day and women consuming ~2408 mg per day.8

 - The rates of absorption of the radioactive isotopes of sodium, potassium, chlorine, bromine, and iodine in normal human subjects; is a revolutionary study in 1938 that measured gamma radiation emitting from hands after ingestion of salts made radioactive using a cyclotron.
 The salts were aged to isolate a specific atom, taking advantage of the variable half-lives.
 The salts other than potassium took 3-6 minutes to be detectable while potassium took 6 to 15 minutes to be detectable.9